GoogleCloudPlatform/document-ai-samples/community/expense-parser-python/README.md

     * Name your processor and click **Create**
     * Take note of your processor's region (eg. us) and processor ID

-6. Activate your Command Shell and clone this GitHub Repo in your Command shell using the command:
+6. Activate your Command Shell and clone this GitHub repository in your Command shell using the command:
 ```
 gh repo clone GoogleCloudPlatform/document-ai-samples
 ```